Kirandul

-Kirandul is a town and a municipality in Dantewada district in the Indian state of Chhattisgarh.
-It is located roughly 400 km south of Raipur, capital of Chhattisgarh and 41 km southwest of Dantewada-the district headquarters.
-The way to travel is by road with frequent bus service from Raipur, Bhilai and Jagdalpur or by train from Jagdalpur and Visakhapatnam.
-It has the world's largest iron ore mine according to 2021 survey.
-10,000 tribals from surrounding 200 villages have protested for five days against mining operations in Kirandul and Bailadila range in 2019.
+Kirandul is a town and a municipality in Dantewada district in the Indian Indian state of Chhattisgarh, roughly 400 km south of the state capital Raipur and 41 km southwest of the district headquarters Dantewada.

+It has one of the world's largest iron ore reserves according to a 2021 survey.
+10,000 tribal people from 200 surrounding villages protested for five days against mining operations in Kirandul and Bailadila range in 2019.